hemantksingh/messup-learn/Security/Threat Modelling.md

-# Threat Model Development
+# Threat model development

 * Define a security objective - what data to protect and how to protect it?
-* Document system decomposition an d how data flows through the organization, network using data flow diagram - most effective way of documenting threats as it is the data that we are trying to protect
+* Document system decomposition and map data flows through the organization, network and your system.
+As it is data that we are trying to protect, data flow diagrams are the most effective way of documenting threats.
   * identify trust boundaries - users, files, process boundaries, network boundaries, machine boundaries that share privileges, rights, access and identifiers
 * Threat identification
 * Mitigation analysis - how to deal with the threats based on priority low to high.
 The most desirable to least desirable mitigation techniques are:
   * redesign the system to eliminate the threat all together
-  * apply a standard form of mitigation way e.g. ACL
+  * apply a standard form of mitigation e.g. ACL
   * invent a new mitigation
   * accept the vulnerability and its associated threat
 * Validate the threat model